FQ400/dev-coach-site/src/content/posts/setting-up-this-website.md

 I had to remove both entries to be able to reinitialize a new submodule with the **same name** in the **same place**.
 From the root directory, I did `git submodule add https://github.com/FQ400/minimal themes/minimal`

-## Remove a Git Submodule

-I decided against Git submodules in [ADR 0004](https://github.com/FQ400/tddcoach-site/blob/master/docs/adr/0004-Git-Submodules.md) and needed to remove it.
+Later in the process, I decided against submodules and needed to remove it.

+## Removing a Git Submodule

+My reasons against Git submodules are mentioned in [ADR 0004](https://github.com/FQ400/tddcoach-site/blob/master/docs/adr/0004-Git-Submodules.md).
+I wanted to remove the submodule without losing my git history.

 To remove the reference of the submodule, I removed the entry from `.git/config`, the file `.gitmodules` and the directory `.git/modules/minimal`.

-**The submodule is still there.
-Checking with `git submodule`**
+**Checking with `git submodule`, the submodule is still there.**

 The next idea was to remove the local repo and clone it again.

-**The submodule is still there.** How?
+**Checking with `git submodule`, the submodule is still there.** How?

 As it turned out submodule references are stored in commits.
-Now it was about to find the respective commit.
+Now all I needed to do was to find the respective commit.

 A `git log --oneline --graph --decorate` lists all my commits: